Social Media and Changing Social Habits

 Social media allows people to portray only the positive things that are happening in their life, and they show the very best version of themselves.
 The feeling of everyone around you having it all without worries or regrets can leave you in puddle of self-pity and loathing.
 We begin to feel like our lives are not as good and you wonder what you have done wrong.
 We never see what is truly happening in another persons life behind the perfect picture painted by social media.

 A study by University of Ulster researchers showed that "the amount of time spent on social network websites was negatively correlated with the respondents’ level of physical activity".
-In other words, if time is spent on social media it is taking away from time spent doing other activities like exercise and sports.
+In other words, if time is spent on social media it is taking away from time spent doing other activities like exercise and sports it could lead to weight gain.

 Social media is not something that is going to disappear anytime soon.
 We simply need to incorporate it into our lives in a healthy fashion.
 Have difficulty doing this?
 Try this free software called Cold Turkey which blocks websites like Facebook and helps to increase focus and productivity.
 Try making it a rule in your home that cellphones and computers stay out of the bedroom or perhaps they get turned off in the evening.
 Think about the amount of time you spend on social media and decide to dedicate some of that to physical activity, reading, interacting face-to-face or cooking.
 Utilize social media as a motivator to become more active by sharing a fitness goal or achievement on social media.
 Use innovative apps like Sworkit, Nike Training Club and Couch to 5K.
 Social media can be part of a healthy lifestyle!